momiji/kpx/README.md

 # kpx - Kerberos proxy with dynamic proxy selection

-**kpx** is a configurable authentication proxy, that can be used to:
+**kpx** is a configurable authentication proxy, that can be used to proxy:

+- HTTP/HTTPS requests to remote HTTP/SOCKS proxies using kerberos, basic, and anonymous authentication
+- SOCKS requests to remote SOCKS proxies using basic and anonymous authentication (v1.7.0+)

+The proxy can be configured to:

 - route traffic to **different remote proxies** based on url
 - **stop traffic** for specific url
-- **inject credential** for remote proxies, allowing to use proxy without setting credentials
+- **inject credential** for remote proxies, allowing to use the proxy without setting credentials
 - support **kerberos** and **basic** credentials
 - support **kerberos native** authentication on Windows and Linux (and MacOS?)
 - support remote **http** and **socks** proxies
 - **internally developed**, allowing to add features when necessary, like **proxy failover**, **regex rules**, **password caching**, **PAC support**, ...
 - **multi-platform binaries**, for Windows, Linux and MacOS
 - support automatic **update** and **restart** when configured
-- experimental features like `connection-pools` (reuse http connections when possible) and `hosts-cache` (cache proxy lookup result by host:port, incompatible with url matching)
+- use experimental feature `connection-pools` to reuse http connections when possible
+- use experimental feature `hosts-cache` to cache proxy lookup result by host:port (incompatible with url matching)

 Alternatives tools that can be used: